-The Frederick National Lab is addressing some of the most urgent problems in the biomedical sciences – in cancer and AIDS, drug development and first-in-human clinical trials, applications of nanotechnology in medicine, and rapid response to emerging threats of infectious disease.
+The Frederick National Laboratory is addressing some of the most urgent problems in the biomedical sciences – in cancer and AIDS, drug development and first-in-human clinical trials, applications of nanotechnology in medicine, and rapid response to emerging threats of infectious disease.

 Some key milestones in the history of our lab include:

-FDA approves immunotherapy for a cancer that affects infants and children- The Frederick National Lab produced an immunotheraphy for neuroblastoma, a rare type of childhood cancer that offers poor prognosis for about half of children who are affected.
+FDA approves immunotherapy for a cancer that affects infants and children- The Frederick National Laboratory produced an immunotheraphy for neuroblastoma, a rare type of childhood cancer that offers poor prognosis for about half of children who are affected.
 The FDA approved the treatment in 2015 after a long road to clinical approval.
 BDP began producing the antibody for human testing in 1997.

 Zika vaccine approved for clinical trial in just 90 days- In response to an urgent global health threat, our lab developed an accelerated schedule to produce, test, and release a Zika vaccine candidate.
 A Phase I clinical study using the vialed drug product began in August 2016.
-The lab anticipates more than 90 shipments to clinical sites in at least six countries that will support subsequent Phase II clinical trials, which are now in the planning stages.
+The laboratory anticipates more than 90 shipments to clinical sites in at least six countries that will support subsequent Phase II clinical trials, which are now in the planning stages.

-FDA accelerates testing and review of experimental brain cancer drug- An investigational brain cancer drug made with disabled polio virus and manufactured at the Frederick National Lab won breakthrough status from the Food and Drug Administration (FDA) in 2016 to fast-track its further refinement and clinical testing.
+FDA accelerates testing and review of experimental brain cancer drug- An investigational brain cancer drug made with disabled polio virus and manufactured at the Frederick National Laboratory won breakthrough status from the Food and Drug Administration (FDA) in 2016 to fast-track its further refinement and clinical testing.
 The Biopharmaceutical Development Program (BDP) supported Duke University Medical Center by manufacturing the drug for clinical testing.